ibm-z-oss-oda/aniso8601/README.rst

 Builders can be used to change the output format of a parse operation.
 All parse functions have a :code:`builder` keyword argument which accepts a builder class.

 Two builders are included.
-The :code:`PythonTimeBuilder` (the default) in the :code:`aniso8601.builders.python` module, and the :code:`TupleBuilder` which returns the parse result as a tuple of strings and is located in the :code:`aniso8601.builders` module.
+The :code:`PythonTimeBuilder` (the default) in the :code:`aniso8601.builders.python` module, and the :code:`TupleBuilder` which returns the parse result as a corresponding named tuple and is located in the :code:`aniso8601.builders` module.

 Information on writing a builder can be found in :ref:`builder_development`.